zopefoundation/zope.annotation/README.txt

 Note that the annotation implementation does not expect any arguments to its `__init__`.
 Otherwise it's basically an adapter.

 Now, we'll register the annotation as an adapter.
-Do do this we use the `factory` function provided by `zope.annotation`:
+To do this we use the `factory` function provided by `zope.annotation`:

   >>> from zope.annotation import factory